 - GS 1.
 Planning and reporting: The university gathers and uses appropriate and valid data and information to establish objectives, plan, assess progress and make improvements in its teaching and learning activities. - GS 2.
 Student voice: Improved outcomes for students are enabled through engaging with the student voice in quality assurance processes at all levels, and this is communicated to students. - GS 3.
 Teaching and learning environments: Teaching and learning activities are supported by appropriate learning environments (infrastructure, spaces, media, facilities and resources). - GS 4.
 Academic delegations: Academic delegations support consistent and effective decision making and accountability for teaching and learning quality and research supervision. - GS 5.
 Academic risk management: Potential disruption to the quality and continuity of teaching and learning at the university, including risks to infrastructure, is mitigated through effective risk management processes. - GS 6.
-Progress on enhancement theme initiatives and activities for Maori students [placeholder] - GS 7.
-Progress on enhancement theme initiatives for Pasifika students [placeholder]
+Progress on the Enhancement Theme (Māori students): The university has achieved the objectives in its enhancement theme plan with respect to Māori students and successful practice has been embedded and is sustainable. - GS 7.
+Progress on the Enhancement Theme (Pasifika students): The university has achieved the objectives in its enhancement theme plan with respect to Pasifika students and successful practice has been embedded and is sustainable.